History of Tamil Nadu: Cheras

 The Cheras were an ancient Dravidian royal dynasty of Tamil origin who ruled in regions of Tamil Nadu and Kerala in India.
-Together with the Chola and the Pandyas, it formed the three principal warring Iron Age kingdoms of southern India in the early centuries of the Common Era. over a wide area comprising Venad, Kuttanad, Kudanad, Pazhinad, and more.
+Together with the Chola and the Pandyas, it formed the three principal warring Iron Age kingdoms of southern India in the early centuries of the Common Era.
+They established their control over a wide area comprising Venad, Kuttanad, Kudanad, Pazhinad, and more.
 In other words, they governed the area between Alappuzha in the south to Kasargod in the north.
 This included Palghat, Coimbatore, Salem, and Kollimalai.
 The capital was Vanchi, which the Romans who actively traded with the Cheras knew as Muzris.